avptp/brain/readme.md

 ### License

-This software is distributed under the MIT license.
+This software is distributed under the GNU General Public License v3.0.
 Please read [the software license](license.md) for more information on the availability and distribution.

 ## Getting started